InvestmentSystems/recombinator/README.md

 </pre>

 #### Resampling using a Block-Based Bootstrap
-We shall resample using the circular block bootrap.
+We illustrate the procedure using the circular-block bootstrap.
 <pre>
 from recombinator.block_bootstrap import circular_block_bootstrap
 </pre>

-The true autoregressive coefficient of process we simulated is 0.5.
+The true autoregressive coefficient of the process we simulated is 0.5.
-Now estimate the coefficient from the simulated time-series:
+The estimated coefficient from the simulated time-series is obtained as follows
 <pre>
 ar = AR(y)
 estimate_from_original_data = ar.fit(maxlag=1)